 But where the Sapphire Preferred Card shines most: On every account anniversary, you’ll receive a 10 percent points match and $50 in statement credits for hotel stays purchased through the Chase Ultimate Rewards portal.
 Plus, you can earn 60,000 bonus points when you spend $4,000 in the first three months after opening your account.

 U.S. Bank Cash+ Visa Signature Card: Best for fast food

 The U.S. Bank Cash+® Visa Signature® Card is perfect for those who want a high rewards rate but don’t want to pay a premium for the privilege.
-With this card, you select two spending categories in which you’ll earn 5 percent cash back (on your first $2,000 in combined eligible purchases each quarter, then 1 percent).
+With this card, you’ll select two spending categories in which you’ll earn 5 percent cash back (on your first $2,000 in combined eligible purchases each quarter, then 1 percent).

 Aside from streaming services, other categories to choose from include gyms and fitness centers, cellphone providers, home utilities and more.
 Account holders can also choose one category — restaurants, gas stations or grocery stores — to earn 2 percent cash back.

-The main selling point to the U.S. Bank Cash+ Visa Signature Card is its flexible cash back rewards program.
+The main selling point of the U.S. Bank Cash+ Visa Signature Card is its flexible cash back rewards program.
 Cardholders have the option of choosing two spending categories that will earn them 5 percent cash back each quarter.
-Additionally, cardholders can redeem cash back for a statement credit, a U.S. Bank Rewards Card or cash deposited into your U.S. Bank checking or savings account.
+Additionally, cardholders can redeem cash back for a statement credit, a U.S. Bank Rewards Card or cash deposited into a U.S. Bank checking or savings account.
 Surprisingly, this card comes with no annual fee.

 The Platinum Card from American Express: Best for luxury travelers